Petersburg, Virginia

-During the American Civil War (1861–1865), because of this railroad network, Petersburg became critical to Union plans to capture the Confederate States national capital established early in the war at Richmond.
-The 1864–65 Siege of Petersburg, which included the Battle of the Crater and nine months of trench warfare devastated the city.
+During the American Civil War (1861–1865), the railroad network made Petersburg critical to Union plans to capture Richmond, the Confederate States' national capital.
+The city was devastated by the 1864–65 Siege of Petersburg, which included the Battle of the Crater and nine months of trench warfare.
 Battlefield sites are partly preserved as Petersburg National Battlefield by the National Park Service of the U.S. Department of the Interior.
-Petersburg rebuilt its railroads, including a connecting terminal by 1866, although it never quite regained its economic position because much shipping traffic would continue to the Norfolk seaport.
-After the consolidations of smaller railroads, both the CSX and Norfolk Southern railway networks serve Petersburg.
+Petersburg rebuilt its railroads, including a connecting terminal, by 1866, but it never regained its economic position because much shipping traffic continued to the Norfolk seaport.
+After the consolidations of smaller railroads, the CSX and Norfolk Southern railway networks serve Petersburg.

-Petersburg has the oldest free black settlements in the state at Pocahontas Island.
+Petersburg has the oldest free black settlements in the state, at Pocahontas Island.
 Two Baptist churches in the city, whose congregations were founded in the late 18th century, are among the oldest black congregations and churches in the United States.
 In the post-bellum period, a historically black college which later developed as the Virginia State University was established nearby in Ettrick in Chesterfield County.
 In the 20th century, these and other black churches were leaders in the national Civil Rights Movement of the 1950s-1960s.
 Richard Bland College, located in nearby Prince George, was originally established as a branch of Williamsburg's famed College of William and Mary.

 Petersburg remains a transportation hub.
 Area highways include Interstate Highways 85, 95, and U.S. Route highways with 1, 301, and 460.
 Both CSX and Norfolk Southern rail systems maintain transportation centers at Petersburg.
 Amtrak serves the city with daily Northeast Regional passenger trains to Norfolk, Virginia, and long-distance routes from states to the South.

 In the early 21st century, Petersburg civic leaders promote the city's historical attractions for heritage tourism, as well as industrial sites reachable by the transportation infrastructure.
-The federal government is also a major employer, with nearby Fort Gregg-Adams, as home of the United States Army's Sustainment Center of Excellence, and the Army's Logistics Branch, Ordnance, Quartermaster, and Transportation Corps.
+The federal government is also a major employer, with nearby Fort Lee, as home of the United States Army's Sustainment Center of Excellence, and the Army's Logistics Branch, Ordnance, Quartermaster, and Transportation Corps.